dannykugler/datasciencecoursera/README.md

 # datasciencecoursera
-This repository is to contain stuf for the Datascience MOOC
+This repository is to contain stuff for the Datascience MOOC